rchakode/kube-opex-analytics/README.md

 Contributions are accepted subject that the code and documentation be released under the terms of Apache 2.0 License.

-To contribute bug patches or new features, you can use the Github Pull Request model.
+To contribute bug patches or new features, please submit a Pull Request.